Party of Five: Reboot

 In January 2018, Freeform ordered a pilot for a reboot of Party of Five, featuring five children who must take care of themselves after their parents are deported back to Mexico.
 In April 2020, the reboot was canceled after one season.

 In popular culture

 Party of Five is credited with "[moving] televised stories about and targeted at young adults away from the soap-opera genre and [helping to] make the medium safer for the more realistic teenagers we’d meet later on Dawson’s Creek, Freaks and Geeks, Friday Night Lights, and Gilmore Girls."

 In 2021, Party of Five was one of the shows featured in the third episode of season 1 of Vice Media's Dark Side of the 90s entitled "TV for Teens."

+Adaptation

+In April 2026, it was announced that this show is being adapted in Hindi under Yash Patnaik's production house Beyond Dreams Entertainment for Sony SAB titled as Kyunki Papa Kehte Hain and will star Khushi Dubey and Raj Anadkat in lead roles.